TrungKhanhNguyen/TIAPFB/README.md

 ```
 google-chrome --disable-web-security -–allow-file-access-from-files --user-data-dir="/home/emc/tempChrome"
 ```
-Since Chrome 22+ you will get a notify message that says: You are using an unsupported command-line flag: --disable-web-security.
-Stability and security will suffer.
-However you can just ignore that message.
+Since Chrome 22+, you may receive a notification message that says: 'You are using an unsupported command-line flag: --disable-web-security.
+Stability and security will suffer.'
+However, you can ignore this message.
-Then open ```payforblob.html``` file with chrome browser just opened.\
+Then open the ```payforblob.html``` file with the Chrome browser that you just opened.\
 If you do not disable the security feature of your browser you may get the following error when sending the request : "Access to XMLHttpRequest at '...' from origin '...' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource."
 ## Option 2.
 Enable CORS on server side
 First, stop ```celestia-lightd``` service